winniewandia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Sorted from the newest to the oldest
-"sort | uniq -u" takes a list of words as input and prints only words that appear exactly once.Words should be sorted "grep root /etc/passwd" Display lines containing the pattern “root” from the file /etc/passwd
+"sort | uniq -u" takes a list of words as input and prints only words that appear exactly once.Words should be sorted "grep root /etc/passwd" Display lines containing the pattern “root” from the file /etc/passwd "grep -c bin /etc/passwd" Display the number of lines that contain the pattern “bin” in the file /etc/passwd